Rohit-Sharma14/Task-manageing/README.md

 # greendeck-project
-## Overview
-    I have created this project as a sample project for my internship application.
-It is made as per standards specified by green deck.

 ## About project
     It's a trello application clone created using MERN STACK in which I have used JWT tokens to authenticate user and to create an interactive UI using react bootstrap and materialized CSS.
 For backend I have used NODE.JS and EXPRESS.
 For database I have used MONGODB using mongoose and hosted database on MONGODB atlas.
 ## UI